 - Keep it short and clear.
 Be sure audiences can easily understand your question and the provided options.
 Avoid long-winded text; these can easily lose viewers’ attention, making them more likely to skip over your story.

 - Keep track of your votes.
-You’re entire objective for setting up a poll is to hear what your audience has to say – so be sure to check back on your results, especially if you’ve asked Instagram poll questions related to your business.
-Also, remember that as stories, your polls will only be up for 24 hours max!
+Your entire objective for setting up a poll is to hear what your audience has to say – so be sure to check back on your results, especially if you’ve asked Instagram poll questions related to your business.
+Also, remember that, like stories, your polls will only be up for 24 hours max!

 Use Instagram Polls to Drive Your Engagement!

 Since its creation, Stories have become an Instagram powerhouse, with 500 million users on the feature every day.

 Statistics also show that one-third of the “most viewed” stories are found on business accounts, so it’s safe to say they’ve become a necessary marketing tactic on the platform.